Elevator Installation & Construction

 MRL hydraulic elevators are a relatively new technology.
 With this technology the required machine room (which houses the hydraulic tank) is no longer needed because it is situated within the hoistway.
 The disadvantages of this technology is that the equipment is generally very proprietary and very difficult to access for maintenance, thus increasing maintenance costs.

 We have experience installing elevating device equipment from a variety of manufacturers.
 When we choose manufacturers, we ensure they supply non-proprietary, high quality equipment so that we can confidently provide our customers with premium elevating devices.
-We are Value Added Resellers (VARs) of Delta Elevator, but depending on the application, we also install product from the following manufacturers (and others):
+We are Value Added Resellers (VARs) of Delta Elevator, but depending on the application, our elevator installers use products from the following manufacturers (and others):

 Prices vary considerably depending on the type of elevator (accessibility lift, LULA, hydraulic elevator, traction elevator, freight elevator etc.), the size of the elevator, how many floors/openings, and the elevator cab finishes.
 The other significant variable is the quality of the manufacturer’s product.
 Unfortunately the tendering process often used in the general contracting industry does not differentiate between the quality of elevators being offered, and “initial low price” contractors win out, even though the overall value of their offering is lacking.
 The end customer pays the long term price in such circumstances.
 They often get “proprietary” low-quality equipment.
 At Elevator One we only offer high-quality, non-proprietary equipment (such as Delta Elevator out of Kitchener, Ontario).
 As a general rule of thumb, a small accessibility lift would be in the $35K-40K range, a LULA in the $80-$90K range; a hydraulic elevator in the $100K-$130 range; and a traction or MRL Elevator in the $170K-$220K range.